hamsoftug/hamsoftug.github.io/_posts/2020-03-13-why-you-and-your-company-should-use-cicd.md

 ### Final thoughts

-To put it simply ,if you wan to ship software as a pro and "write silicon valley grade code"(is there anything like this?) then you are too late to start using ci/cd in your workflows. use some of the available solutions such as GitHub actions,Bitbucket pipeline etc..
+To put it simply ,if you wan to ship software as a pro and "write silicon valley grade code"(is there anything like this?) then you are too late to start using ci/cd in your workflows. use some of the available solutions such as GitHub actions,Bitbucket pipeline etc.

 ![](https://blog.hamsoftug.com/assets/img/posts_contents/thats-all-folks.jpg)